ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Webviews is an important part of mobile applications as it lets us access the website in our application itself rather than taking us to a…</blockquote>

 <h3>3.
-Test Automation for Desktop Hybrid Applications: CEF vs WebView2 - <a href="https://medium.com/@marwan.alabassiry/test-automation-for-desktop-hybrid-applications-cef-vs-webview2-0360512854e7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Seamlessly Switching Between Native App and WebView in iOS Mobile Testing with Appium - <a href="https://medium.com/@aqsazia48/seamlessly-switching-between-native-app-and-webview-in-ios-mobile-testing-with-appium-a8353026308b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marwan Alabassiry`**
+✍️ **posted by `Aqsa Zia`**

-<blockquote>In today’s fast-paced digital world, hybrid desktop applications — blending the power of native desktop apps with the versatility of web…</blockquote>
+<blockquote>When you’re testing hybrid apps on iOS using Appium, it’s essential to know how to interact with both native components (buttons, text…</blockquote>

 <h3>4.
 Debugging IOS Webviews on Safari browser - <a href="https://medium.com/@atifqamar29/debugging-ios-webviews-on-safari-browser-822def097497" target="_blank" rel="noopener noreferrer">link</a></h3>